lxwis2006/Facebook-Bot/README.md

-# Foobar
+# Facebook-Bot

-Foobar is a Python library for dealing with word pluralization.
+Facebook-Bot is a Facebook Messaging Tool

 ## Installation